 A hanging canvas shoe organizer, suspended from clip-on curtain rings, functions as a window treatment and art supply storage.
 The pocket depth is perfect for pens and pencils, paintbrushes, and notepads of various sizes.

 Family crafts night is a breeze when you organize your supplies in baskets.
-The baskets are easily carried to the table, making picking up simple, and can be hidden away in an antique pie safe.
+The baskets are easily carried to the table, making cleanup simple, and can be hidden away in a simple rolling cart.